 I will either fish it with a blowback ring if I am fishing with small boilies, or I will fish the rig with shrink tubing further up the shank to stop the hair tangling if I am fishing with a pellet or particle.

 It is very rare that the rig will tangle when fishing the method feeder because the rig is encapsulated inside the bait.
 But if the bait breaks up and the fish misses the rig, I know it won’t tangle and it will be ready for the next fish.

 Method Feeder Baits

 My go-to bait when method feeder fishing is the Sticky Vortex range, I have tons of confidence in this bait as I have caught bags and bags of fish with it.

-I use two different size of pellet and add ground bait when I want a bit more attraction in the swim.
+I use two different sizes of pellets and add ground bait when I want a bit more attraction in the swim.

 The key to method feeder fishing is getting the correct consistency from the ground bait and/or pellet.
 If you get the consistency wrong, you will get lots of liners from the small fish trying to break with bait up.